intarchboard/draft-iab-rfc4052bis/draft-krishnan-iab-rfc4052bis.md

 2. Statement that the "IAB acts as representative of the interests of \[..] the Internet Society" has been removed.
-3. Role of the Liaison Representative (Section 2.3) has been removed since this role is not used in pratice.
+3. Role of the Liaison Representative (Section 2.3) has been removed since this role is not used in practice.
 4. Clarification in section on "Liaison Communication" (now 2.3; was 2.4) that informal channels are preferred, with and without a formal liaison relationship, and further that liaison statements have no "special standing" in the IETF process.